aembke/fred.rs/tests/README.md

 Tests that use this pattern will run 4 times to check the functionality against a clustered and centralized redis servers using both pipelined and non-pipelined clients.

+## Chaos Monkey

+This module ships with a testing module that will randomly stop, start, restart, and rebalance the redis servers while tests are running.
+If this is enabled the tests should take longer but should not produce any errors.

+To run the tests with the chaos monkey process use [run_with_chaos_monkey.sh](./run_with_chaos_monkey.sh) from the application root.

 ## Notes

 * Since we're mutating shared state in external redis servers with these tests it's necessary to run the tests with `--test-threads=1`.
 The [run.sh](run.sh) script will do this automatically.